rjstenberg/conversation-analytics/README.md

 Users are responsible for ensuring they have the right to access and analyze any media used with the software.

-Whisper occasionally produces hallucinated repetitions in noisy multilingual clips.
-The pipeline removes the most obvious cases but does not attempt to correct all transcription artifacts.
-Whisper language detection is used by default, since broadcasts may include Swedish studio talk, foreign-language interviews and mixed-language inserts.
+MLX Whisper occasionally produces hallucinated repetitions in noisy multilingual segments.
+The pipeline removes the most obvious cases but does not attempt to correct every transcription artifact.

+Automatic language detection is used by default since broadcasts may contain Swedish studio discussion, foreign-language interviews and multilingual inserts.

 ## Acknowledgements